Mohula-Prasath/CNC-Tool-Wear-Prediction/README.md

 ---

-### 4. Window_ID Concept
+### Window_ID (Pseudo-Time Feature)

-`Window_ID` acts as a pseudo-time index that helps the model learn the monotonic degradation trend of the tool.

-- Works best when the same tool performs repeated operations.
-- When the tool is replaced, `Window_ID` can be reset.
-- The model can then be retrained for the new tool.
+Window_ID is a manually engineered feature that represents the sequential progression of tool usage.
+Since tool wear generally increases monotonically with machining time, this feature strongly correlates with wear progression.

+This results in high prediction accuracy but also means:
+- The model relies heavily on temporal progression rather than sensor signals alone
+- Performance may not generalize well to unseen tools or real-time sensor-only scenarios

+This design choice was intentional for learning purposes and helped demonstrate the impact of feature dominance in machine learning models.

 ---